Dear Dr. K,

 How can you be a better husband?
 On a very fundamental level, being a better husband means looking at your wife with fresh eyes.
 It means not viewing her as a “wife” or even a “woman” but as a human being.

 And don’t trivialize how seriously she took unequal domestic labor.
 Women report doing an average of 80% of household labor* and parenting tasks.
-While most couples never talk about the division of household labor before marriage, the vast majority (over 93%) have discussed it afterward an average of 27 times in the past year alone.
+While most couples never talk about the division of household labor before marriage, the vast majority (over 93%) have discussed it afterward, an average of 27 times in the past year alone.
 If you think a sink full of dirty dishes isn’t significant enough to cause divorce, think again.
 These women felt that men not only refused to do their fair share but added more work to their load, 11 extra hours more, according to one study.

 The culture trivializes housework and childcare, but women don’t.
 They report feeling stuck with the lion’s share of the labor, which robs them of significant time, resources, and opportunities.
 This time could have been used to advance their careers, participate in greater self-care, and feel better about themselves and their lives.